aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra.md

 - <code><a href="algebra.md#0x1_algebra_multi_scalar_mul">multi_scalar_mul</a>()</code> for efficient group multi-scalar multiplication.
 - <code><a href="algebra.md#0x1_algebra_hash_to">hash_to</a>()</code> for hash-to-group.

-A field typically implements the following operations.
+A field may also implement the following operations.
 - <code><a href="algebra.md#0x1_algebra_zero">zero</a>()</code> for the field additive identity.
 - <code><a href="algebra.md#0x1_algebra_one">one</a>()</code> for the field multiplicative identity.
 - <code><a href="algebra.md#0x1_algebra_add">add</a>()</code> for field addition.